isabella232/data-workbench.en-1/help/home/dwb-implement-overview/dwb-implement-deliver/dwb-implement-derived-dims.md

 ---
 description: The different types of Derived (Client Side) Dimensions and how to setup those in Data Workbench.
-seo-description: The different types of Derived (Client Side) Dimensions and how to setup those in Data Workbench.
-seo-title: Derived Dimensions Setup
 title: Derived Dimensions Setup
 uuid: 9d2416fb-1c29-45a8-91d0-ddca575224ad
 ---